lcampillos/intro_fasttext/data/act1/README.md

 Then try again with another model with a different window size than that tested before.
 Note if you get a different output.

 ### 1.1.2.
+Train and load a model with character n-grams

 Load any of the following models trained with character n-grams (min.: 4; max.: 8) and the same configuration as the previous ones (except window size):

 `EMEA_part_fr_ws10_4-8chgr_dim100_neg10`